God’s faithfulness through the years

 Hope Community Church planted its first church – St Paul Fellowship.
 In the coming years Hope would go on to plant 10 more churches: Missio Dei (2005), Hiawatha (2006), Providence Community Church (2007), Antioch Church (2008), Trinity City Church (2010), Revolution Church (2013), Grafted Community Church (2015), Hope Lowertown (2017), Resurrection City Church (2019), and Hope Heights (2020).
 Hope continues to connect, equip and raise up church planters through its church planting ministry Mission 1618.

 With a growing church body space became an issue, after praying and searching for a new location, God miraculously gave Hope Community Church a building!
-The Central Evangelical Free Church had been meeting in downtown Minneapolis for 75 years and was closing its doors.
+The Central Evangelical Free Church had been meeting in the Elliot Park Neighborhood in downtown Minneapolis for 75 years and was closing its doors.
 In their closing they wanted to pass on their building to the next generation and gifted it to Hope in the spring of 2003.

 We remain indebted to God, Tom Mouw, Dave Sulack, the members of Central Evangelical Free Church, and the Evangelical Free Church of America for this amazing gift.
 This building is known as Hope West today.